 • A roadmap for simultaneously advancing the aims of their institution and the city

-Over the course of nine months, CLC Fellows build their network and develop their leadership skills while examining pivotal issues to Chicago’s economy and imagining how business can be part of advancing the city’s prosperous and inclusive future.
+Over the course of nine monthly sessions, CLC Fellows build their network and develop their leadership skills while examining pivotal issues to Chicago’s economy and imagining how business can be part of advancing the city’s prosperous and inclusive future.
 The Circle is led by journalists at Crain’s and faculty at the University of Chicago who are committed to going beyond the headlines and deeply investigating the issues that matter most to our region.

 The Chicago Leadership Circle: Where Business, Policy, and Purpose Meet